deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

-Thirdly, you can still use your existing e-mail address and there are many [providers](https://providers.delta.chat) with which Delta Chat works well apart from the lack of push notification support.
+Thirdly, you can still use your existing e-mail address and there are many [providers](https://providers.delta.chat) with which Delta Chat works well, apart from the lack of push notification support.

 Lastly, while Delta Chat aims to offer easier onboarding than Whatsapp, Signal or Telegram you can also use and regard it as an e-mail app.